£175 Find Cheap Flights from London to Uzbekistan – Compare and Save

 • If you want to explore some of the other important Silk Road towns in Uzbekistan then why not fly from London into Samarkand Airport, and from here you can catch a connecting flight to Bukhara or Khiva, both of which are important towns along the Silk Road.

-Top 5 airlines serving from London to Uzbekistan
+Reviews of the top 4 airlines flying from London to Uzbekistan

 Need help choosing which airline to fly with from London to Uzbekistan?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.